 Study Forensic Behavioral Science at Alliant International University

-If you’re interested in exploring a career in forensic behavior, you can expect great employment opportunities.
+If you’re interested in exploring a career in forensic behavior, read on. you can expect great employment opportunities.
 Studying forensic behavior is great because it’s a growing industry.
 It is projected to grow by 14% between 2020 and 2029.
-This growth rate is considered “much faster than average,” according to the U.S. Bureau of Labor Statistics.
+This growth rate is considered “much faster than average,” according to the U.S. Bureau of Labor Statistics1.

 To get involved in the criminal justice field, check out the forensic degree opportunities at Alliant International University.
 Alliant offers a master’s program in Forensic Behavioral Science and a doctoral program in Psychology, Public Policy, and Law.
 This education will set you up for a rewarding career in forensic science.